 Collectively, P.E.A.K. offers students opportunities to both expand upon the foundations provided within the classroom, and to grow into lifelong scholars by encouraging the development of their own intrinsic motivation to become active model citizens of our society.

 Whereas S.T.E.M. education refers to the areas of science, technology, engineering and mathematics; S.T.E.A.M. education incorporates the “A” for the arts – recognizing that to be successful in technical fields, individuals must also be creative and use critical thinking skills which are best developed through exposure to the arts.

-The Roxbury School District believes that all students are entitled to a productive and equitable learning environment, where identified gifted and talented learners are challenged beyond the foundations already created in classroom settings.
-The program’s foundation is based upon the 2010 K-12 Gifted Programming Standards by the National Association of Gifted Children (NAGC) and Policy 2464 from the Roxbury Township Board of Education.
+The Roxbury School District believes that all students are entitled to a productive and equitable learning environment, where identified learners are challenged beyond the foundations already created in classroom settings.
+The program’s foundation is based upon the 2019 K - 12 Gifted Programming Standards by the National Association for Gifted Children (NAGC) and the Roxbury Township Board of Education Policy and Regulation 2464.